back

 The stakes are high: without strong bonds, your team’s potential crumbles.
-But there’s a fix rooted in human nature—shared meals.
+But there’s a fix rooted in human nature, it's shared meals.
 Far from just a lunch break, eating together rewires team dynamics, sparking trust, communication, and camaraderie.
 Science backs it up, and tools like Sharebite make it effortless to bring this age-old ritual into the modern (and potentially fully remote) office.

 The Benefits of Shared Meals: Backed by Research